- Tech Specs

 Fast-paced games require fast panels, and a combination of high refresh rates and quick response times can give you a competitive edge on the battlefield.

-Nebula panels must have high refresh rates across every resolution (4K 120Hz or higher / QHD 120Hz or higher / FHD 240Hz or higher) and a response time of 3ms or less, ensuring a clear and sharp image in all scenarios.
+Nebula panels must have high refresh rates across every resolution and a response time of 3ms or less, ensuring a clear and sharp image in all scenarios.

 High Refresh Rate